 the diet, the body burns more fat and makes more ketones.

 The ketogenic diet is prescribed by a doctor.
 Kids on the diet need to be followed

 closely by a dietitian to make sure they follow the diet and get the nutrients they

 need.
 The diet starts with fasting during an overnight hospital stay.

 Studies show that the ketogenic diet also may help treat other conditions, such

-and even cancer.
+obesity, and even